 5. Acceptance from local communities and other stakeholders

 Building community trust and support ("social licence") for sustainable aquaculture development is important for long-term industry success.
-This includes building both local and broader community support based on strong environmental and food production credentials.
+This includes building both local and broader community support built on a strong environmental and food production credentials.

 6. Biosecurity risks